UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 ```

 If I select the first example in row 1 of our `new_cycling` dataset,
-you’ll notice that its outputs something called a `Timestamp`.
+you’ll notice that it outputs something called a `Timestamp`.

 ``` python
 timestamp_ex = new_cycling.loc[1,'Date']